Fishkill Correctional Facility: Present day use

 Fishkill houses approximately 1,800 inmates, operates as the Regional Medical Unit for southern New York's prisons, and offers a range of educational programs, including Pre-General Equivalency Diploma (Pre-GED), General Equivalency Diploma (GED), English as a Second Language (ESL), Associates of Arts in Liberal Arts through the Bard Prison Initiative, Bachelor of Science degree in Organizational Management through a partnership between Hudson Link for Higher Education in Prison and Nyack College.
 Available is the only Commercial Arts Program in a New York State prison.
 The facility also provides Alcohol and Substance Abuse Treatment (ASAT), Sex Offender Treatment, and various vocational programs.
-The Puppy Program assigns selected inmates (not all are eligible) a puppy who the inmate raises until the dog is two years old and taken away for more advanced training, typically as a police dog.
+The Puppy Program assigns selected inmates (not all are eligible) a puppy who the inmate raises until the dog has learned basic skills and is taken away for more advanced training.
 In one small wing where puppy program participants live, puppies can be loose as a barricade prevents their reentry into the general area.
 Outside that area puppies have to be leashed.
 They were often walked outdoors.

 There is an indoor basketball court, and in the basement a weight room, with inmate staff keeping track of equipment, which has to be checked out.
 There is sometimes a minyan (group of 10) for orthodox Jewish prayer.

 The facility also houses the Fishkill Specialty Steel division of the Department of Corrections and Community Supervision's Corcraft Industries.
 Fishkill Specialty Steel gives inmate real world experience in welding and metal fabrication.
 The programs produces custom sheet metal products, classroom desks and various other items of steel that are used in schools across the state, prisons, mental health facilities, the Metropolitan Transportation Authority, and the New York City Department of Sanitation.